Hou Minghao

 Hou Minghao (侯明昊, born 3 August 1997 in Beijing, China), also known as Neo Hou, is a Chinese actor and singer.
+He is best known for his roles in hit television dramas like When We Were Young, Fangs of Fortune, Dashing Youth and Love in the Clouds.

 Career

 Pre-debut

-In 2012, Hou Minghao joined SM Entertainment as a trainee, however he returned to China after a year and a half of training.
+In 2012, Hou joined SM Entertainment as a trainee, however he returned to China after a year and a half of training.

 2014–2017: Debut and solo career

-In July 2014, Hou Minghao participated in the draft competition "Boss Shang's Trainee" and eventually became a trainee of Shang Wenjie's Studio.
-The studio later established as BG Talent’s agency.
-On 12 December of the same year, Fresh Teenager Geek officially debuted and released their first album "UP 4 U".
+In July 2014, Hou participated in the draft competition "Boss Shang's Trainee" and eventually became a trainee of Shang Wenjie's Studio.
+The studio later established as BG Talent's agency.
+On 12 December of the same year, Fresh Teenager Geek officially debuted and released their first album UP 4 U.

 In November 2015, he starred in the black humorous absurd comedy film Frightened Bird, in which he played as Su Niu.

-On 10 January 2016, Hou Minghao's Studio announced that he had completed his credits during his debut as a trainee and officially graduated and began to develop his acting career as an independent person.
-On 22 January, he joined the variety show "Day Day Up" of Hunan TV as "Little Brother", which gained attention and popularity in the program.
+On 10 January 2016, Hou's studio announced that he had completed his credits during his debut as a trainee and officially graduated and began to develop his acting career as an independent person.
+On 22 January, he joined the variety show Day Day Up of Hunan TV as "Little Brother", which gained attention and popularity in the program.
 On 11 July, he released his first single "Super Nanny Dad" for variety show Let Go of My Baby.
 On 24 September, the web drama series Rakshasa Street started filming in Hengdian.
-On 4 November, The movie Funny Soccer was released in China, he played Xiao Shuai, an inspirational and funny boy with a habit of cleanliness in the film.
+On 4 November, the movie Funny Soccer was released in China, he played Xiao Shuai, an inspirational and funny boy with a habit of cleanliness in the film.
 On 16 November, the shooting for Cambrian Period began, he was announced as their main lead.
 On 29 November, he starred in the romantic comedy web movie Angel Institute, playing a punk rock teenager in the film.

 On 15 February 2017 Hou was announced as main lead for Inference Notes.
 On 31 March, he played a high-IQ genius boy, Tang Chuan in the suspense movie The Devotion of Suspect X, which has attracted attention for its performance and interpretation.
 On 9 May, the web series Cambrian Period was broadcast, where he played a ruthless killer.
 The series achieved 1.3 billion views at the end of its run.
 On 2 August, the web drama Rakshasa Street was broadcast, where he acted in ancient costumes for the first time, and played Bai Jingxuan.
 In September, he starred in television series The Monkey King: Land of Beauty.
 On 3 November, the suspense web series Inference Notes was broadcast where he played the role of Mi Kaka.
 On 28 December, he was announced as the main lead for the drama series When We Were Young.